ipfs/ipfs-docs/docs/how-to/websites-on-ipfs/single-page-website.md

 This project was designed to get you up and running quickly, but there are many improvements we can make here.

 You may have noticed that when visiting [randomplanetfacts.xyz](https://randomplanetfacts.xyz), your browser redirects to [gateway.pinata.cloud/ipfs/QmW7S5HR...](https://gateway.pinata.cloud/ipfs/QmW7S5HRLkP4XtPNyT1vQSjP3eRdtZaVtF6FAPvUfduMjA).
 This isn't great for the user's experience, and it can cause issues with security certificates and other website validation methods.
 Also, this website is incredibly simple.
 There are no images, external stylesheets, or javascript files.
-If you're interested in building a more complex site using IPFS and securing it properly, [carry on with this tutorial series 🡒](#)
+If you're interested in building a more complex site using IPFS and securing it properly, [carry on with this tutorial series by hosting a multipage website on IPFS 🡒](/how-to/websites-on-ipfs/multipage-website)